GustavoWidman/the-honored-solver/README.md

 ### blind solvers

-blind solvers never call `/get_map`. instead, they:
+blind solvers never call `/get_map`. instead, they operate in two distinct phases:

+**phase 1: exploration**
 1. subscribe to the `/culling_games/robot_sensors` topic to receive 8-directional sensor data
 2. use an unbounded coordinate system (signed integers) that grows infinitely as new areas are explored
 3. build a sparse hashmap-based representation of discovered cells
-4. apply exploration strategies to navigate toward the target
+4. apply exploration strategies to navigate until the target is spotted

+**phase 2: optimal execution**
+1. convert the discovered unbounded maze to a bounded representation
+2. use a pathfinding algorithm to compute the optimal path to the target
+3. reset the maze environment and robot position
+4. execute the optimal path

 the sensors detect:
 - `blocked`: wall or obstacle
 - `free`: empty walkable space
 - `target`: goal position

+this two-phase approach allows blind solvers to benefit from both exploration strategies (for discovery) and pathfinding algorithms (for optimal execution), resulting in more efficient solutions than pure exploration alone.

 ## algorithms